 If you’re done with crowded downtown streets, head over to Margaret Island in the middle of the Danube.
 This central, yet green jewel could be described as the Central Park of Budapest.
 It’s a getaway spot to stroll or have a picnic, and you can easily dedicate a full afternoon to Margaret Island.

 Should you want more than just a casual stroll, fear not, because there’s plenty things to do.
 For example, you can rent a ‘bringo hintó’, which is a bike cart with a canopy attached.
 Then there’s a small zoo, playgrounds for the young ones, a musical fountain, the Japanese garden, or the Hajós Alfréd pool complex (if you’re up for a swim).
-Furthermore: Restaurants, Bars, Clubs, historical chapels, and an open-air theatre.
+Furthermore: Restaurants, bars, historical chapels, and an open-air theatre.

 You see, the island is chock-full with attractions and things to do.
 And that’s the beauty of it, if you think about it: If you want to jet from one attraction to the next, you can.
 But if you just want to let the early-fall sun warm your face while you enjoy the peacefulness of the island, you can, too!

 What other outdoorsy things can I do in Budapest in autumn?

 - Ride the Cogwheel railway and hike in the Buda forests

 - Test yourself at the Budapest Marathon